‘Professional Smokeshow’ Kindly Myers Ditches Her Bikini For Braless Unbuttoned Look On Instagram

 She also told fans that one of her favorite ensembles to wear (besides her bikini) is jeans and cowboy boots, and that she has a celebrity crush on actor Channing Tatum.

-Finally, she claims that the best thing about southern girls are their “charm,” so lookout for Kindly if you ever meet her on the street.
+Finally, she claims that the best thing about southern girls is their “charm,” so look out for Kindly if you ever meet her on the street.

 Meanwhile, fans can keep up with bikini queen Kindly Myers by following the Playboy model on her social media accounts.